user-research/USeR/expert study results/README.md

 - percentiles.automotive.csv (Percentiles of the computationally generated metrics)
 - percentiles.health.csv (Percentiles of the computationally generated metrics)
-- percentiles.global.csv (Percentiles calculated from the combination of the automotive and health datasets)
+- percentiles.global.csv (Percentiles calculated from the combination of both datasets)

 4. Correlation plots